The documentation tries to stick with certain terminology. This glossary is provided to help with understanding those terms.

 # Item or Instance

-In code, instances aren't just complying with one of the models, but have a strong relationship with the model instead for the model's API is used to actually access and manage some of its instances.
+In code, instances aren't just complying with one of the models, but are tightly integrated into the model's API which is used to access and manage its instances.

 The address book application will be populated with information on several actual persons.
-Each particular person's individual data is an instance or item of the model.
+Each particular person's individual data is an instance or item of the model person.

 # Property Values